mit-shiv/bosch-hono/site/homepage/content/getting-started/index.md

 The following example will guide you through an advanced feature of Hono.
 You will see how an application can send a command to a device and receive a response with the result of processing the command on the device.
-The communication direction here is exactly the other way round than with telemetry and events.
+The communication direction here is exactly the other way around as with telemetry and events.

 The following assumes that the steps in the [Prerequisites for the Getting started Guide]({{< relref "#prerequisites-for-the-getting-started-guide" >}}) and